 In the area of national service and leadership, Pierce serves on the executive board of the Sport Marketing Association as a member-at-large.
 He is also a member of the editorial board of the Sport Management Education Journal.
-On campus, Pierce leads the Capstone Community of Practice for the Institute for Engaged Learning.
+On campus, Pierce leads the capstone community of ractice for the Institute for Engaged Learning.
 In the community, Pierce volunteers at cross-country events produced by Hilltop Sports Ministry at Northview Church Carmel and at Summer Play events produced by Brookside Community Development at Brookside Park in Indianapolis.